NucleusEngineering/serverless/.journey/tutorial.neos.md

 errors are caused by the revision we previously marked as `next`.

-Now, before we tell the engineering team about the problem, we first keep calm and remember Cloud Run traffic management.
+Now, before we tell the engineering team about the problem, we first keep calm and remember Cloud Run traffic management and mitigate the incident.
 To bring the system back to a safe state, let's rollback to the previous revision, the one we tagged with `good`.
 To do so, simply reconfigured the traffic pattern on the service like this:

 ```bash
 gcloud run services update-traffic jokes \